***Last updated April 2026***

 Once you’ve got the basics, there are some more advanced moves I’ve found really useful and important:

 Build Backlinks Smartly: Reach out to other blogs or sites in your niche for guest posts or resource mentions.
 High quality backlinks show search engines your authority and can seriously lift rankings.
+Make sure you go for other quality website though – low quality backlinks can look spammy and have the opposite of your intended effect!

 Use Schema Markup: Take advantage of Product schema, Review schema, and FAQ schema to let Google show rich results like stars, FAQs, or price info.
 This kind of extra detail grabs attention in the search results.